-Spirit Trickey new Chief of Interpretation
+Spirit Trickey leaves as Chief of Interpretation

-Spirit was awarded the Freeman Tilden award in 2010 for establishing the park’s Youth Leadership Academy (YLA).
+Spirit was awarded the Freeman Tilden award in 2010 for project establishing the park’s Youth Leadership Academy (YLA).
 The purpose of the YLA is to train young leaders at the historic site and to promote volunteerism, nonviolence, youth empowerment and stewardship for the National Park Service.

 Did You Know?